ermongroup/flow-gan/README.md

 ## Citing

-If you find Flow-GANs useful in your research, please consider citing the following paper:
+If you find flow-GANs useful in your research, please consider citing the following paper:

 >@inproceedings{grover2018flowgan,
   title={Flow-GAN: Combining Maximum Likelihood and Adversarial Learning in Generative Models},
-  author={Grover, Aditya, Dhar, Manik, and Ermon, Stefano},
+  author={Grover, Aditya and Dhar, Manik, and Ermon, Stefano},
   booktitle={AAAI Conference on Artificial Intelligence},
   year={2018}}